An Alternative Economics

 Keg de Souza

-Keg de Souza is an artist of Goan heritage who lives and works on unceded Gadigal land and explores the politics of space through temporary architecture, radical pedagogy and food politics.
-This investigation of social and spatial environments is influenced by architectural training, squatting and organising, as well as personal experiences of colonialism – from her own ancestral lands being colonised to living as a settler on other people’s unceded lands.
-Keg often creates projects that focus on pedagogy to centre voices that are often marginalised – for learning about Place.
+Keg de Souza is of Goan heritage and lives on unceded Gadigal land.
+She explores the politics of space through temporary architecture, radical pedagogy, and food politics.
+Her inquiry is influenced by her architectural training, her squatting and organising, and her personal experiences of colonialism—from her own ancestral lands being colonised to living as a settler on other people’s unceded lands.

-Keg de Souza is an artist of Goan heritage who lives and works on unceded Gadigal land and explores the politics of space through temporary architecture, radical pedagogy and food politics.
-This investigation of social and spatial environments is influenced by architectural training, squatting and organising, as well as personal experiences of colonialism – from her own ancestral lands being colonised to living as a settler on other people’s unceded lands.
-Keg often creates projects that focus on pedagogy to centre voices that are often marginalised – for learning about Place.
+Keg de Souza is of Goan heritage and lives on unceded Gadigal land.
+She explores the politics of space through temporary architecture, radical pedagogy, and food politics.
+Her inquiry is influenced by her architectural training, her squatting and organising, and her personal experiences of colonialism—from her own ancestral lands being colonised to living as a settler on other people’s unceded lands.

 Keg de Souza